Can You Pay Your Mortgage With a Credit Card?

 • Consider mortgage forbearance: If you’re struggling with your payments and experiencing a significant hardship, you can contact your lender to see if mortgage forbearance is possible.
 This could allow you to temporarily stop paying or have your monthly payments reduced until you can get back on your feet.

-• Seek help with a housing counselor: You can find a reputable housing counselor that’s approved by the U.S. Department of Housing and Urban Development (HUD) by contacting the Homeowners HOPE Hotline or using the housing counselor tool on the Consumer Financial Protection Bureau’s website.
+• Seek help from a housing counselor: You can find a reputable housing counselor that’s approved by the U.S. Department of Housing and Urban Development (HUD) by contacting the Homeowners HOPE Hotline or using the housing counselor tool on the Consumer Financial Protection Bureau’s website.
 They could suggest options to help you manage your mortgage payments.
 You may have to pay a small fee for the service, but it could be more affordable than using a credit card to pay your mortgage.

 The Takeaway